 “BBQ or grill.
 Grilled chicken, grilled pork, BBQ chicken, BBQ pork… with gravy or mashed potatoes.”

-Over the years, he has noticed a significant increase in the availability of tropical fruits.
+Over time, Trinh has noticed a significant increase in the availability of tropical fruits in North Carolina.

 “Jackfruit, mangoes, longan… before there were some of them, but now it’s more popular and easier to get.”

-Compared to when he first arrived, these fruits are now much more accessible in local markets, making it easier for him to enjoy the flavors he grew up with in Vietnam.
+Compared to when he first arrived, these fruits are now much more accessible in local markets, making it easier for him to find flavors that remind him of Vietnam.

 “Each season has its fruit.”

-This seasonal approach influences what is available for sale, much like in Vietnam, where different times of the year bring different flavors.
-Whether it is jackfruit in the summer or pomelo in the fall, he enjoys the variety that each season offers and appreciates being able to find more of these familiar fruits outside of Vietnam.
+This seasonal approach shapes what is available, much like in Vietnam, where different times of year bring different fruits.
+Whether it is jackfruit in the summer or pomelo in the fall, Trinh values the variety each season offers and appreciates being able to find these familiar flavors outside of Vietnam.

-As someone from Hà Nội, he is particularly attuned to the differences in food availability.
-In Vietnam, Northern dishes are easy to find on every street corner, from small food stalls to large restaurants.
-However, in North Carolina, Vietnamese cuisine is often dominated by Southern-style dishes, making it harder to find the specific flavors and textures that remind him of home.
-While he still enjoys eating Vietnamese food regularly, he acknowledges that some tastes are simply harder to recreate abroad.
+As someone from Hà Nội, Trinh is especially aware of these differences.
+In Vietnam, Northern dishes are part of everyday life, found across street vendors and restaurants.
+In North Carolina, Vietnamese cuisine is more often shaped by Southern Vietnamese-style dishes, making it harder to find the specific flavors and textures that remind him of home.

-He has observed a significant increase in the availability of Vietnamese food in North Carolina.
+Trinh has observed a significant increase in the availability of Vietnamese food in North Carolina over time.

 “Over the last 20 years, we have a lot more Vietnamese restaurants coming here, so it’s easier to get Vietnamese food now.”

-What was once a challenge has now become much more convenient, with Vietnamese cuisine gaining popularity and recognition.
+What was once a challenge has become more convenient, as Vietnamese food has gained visibility in North Carolina.

-When it comes to grocery shopping, he finds that Vietnamese ingredients are no longer limited to specialty markets.
-While he frequently visits Vietnamese and Chinese grocery stores, he also notices that American supermarkets now carry more Vietnamese products.
-These stores are “easy to get to,” making it more convenient for him to find the ingredients he needs.
+When it comes to grocery shopping, Trinh finds that Vietnamese ingredients are no longer limited to specialty markets.
+While he still visits Vietnamese and Chinese grocery stores, he also notices that American supermarkets now carry more Vietnamese products, making them easier to access.

-For Mr. Trinh, meeting other Vietnamese people comes naturally.
-He frequently befriends fellow Vietnamese and enjoys spending time together, often sharing meals and going out on weekends.
-Food plays a central role in these connections, as gathering over a meal strengthens friendships and keeps cultural traditions alive.
+For Trinh, meeting other Vietnamese people comes naturally.
+He often forms friendships through shared meals and time spent together, whether at home or going out on weekends.
+Food plays a central role in these connections, as gathering over a meal strengthens relationships and keeps cultural traditions present.

 He encourages others to seek out community events to build relationships.
-A common way to connect is by visiting someone's home, where introductions lead to new friendships through shared networks.
+Visiting someone’s home can lead to new friendships through shared networks and introductions.
 He also emphasizes the importance of churches and temples, which serve as key gathering places for the Vietnamese community.
-In his experience, forming these bonds is effortless.